 My post “SlutWalk NYC is pissing me off with its DSK protesting” is getting a fair number of hits from a Tumblr post that calls it, a “terrible post snarking on Slutwalk NYC organizers for protesting the dismissal of charges against DSK.”
-(If only I had AdSense, they’d be making me money.
-That’d be satisfying.)
 Mostly I was commenting on the accusatory rhetoric of the event’s Facebook page, which rifled my general sense of justice.

-The post wasn’t all that snarky, considering snark is an intrinsic style of the blog, and my responses to the lady commenter were pretty tame.
-I’m usually not very kind to people who don’t have their reality in the upright and locked position, but she was doing a good job of characterizing her own crazy.
+The post wasn’t all that snarky, considering snark is an intrinsic style of the blog, and my responses to the commenters were pretty tame.
+I’m usually not very kind to people who don’t have their reality in the upright and locked position, but she was doing a good job of characterizing her own crazy. [edit: 2018 rhetoric check.
+I take back my use of the word “crazy” here.
+Being defensive is no excuse to not be kind to people whose intentions are in the right place.]

 To preface this post’s main points, I want to note that I’m very familiar with feminism.
 I attended a formerly all-women’s college soon after it went co-ed in an area with a strong sense of women’s studies, where I served as the Women’s Resource Center liaison to the Health Center.
 I consider myself a strong gender egalitarian and if it wasn’t obvious from the rest of my blog, my politics are liberal and supportive of individual rights.